erroronline1/estimateWB/README.md

 A FreeCAD workbench to estimate material quantity

 ### Background
 This frankenstein's monster of a workbench for FreeCAD has been somehow sewn together to work almost as expected.

-The initial stage displays a selected body's volume rounded up to whole cm³.
-Furthermore, some materials are supported to calculate the volume with the material's density to get the expected weight.
-This estimation enables you to get or calculate the necessary amount of material for additive manufacturing (@100 % infill, ignoring support structures).
+You can display the volume or expected weight of a selected object at the push of a button.
+Both display with the decimal precision as set in FreeCAD's settings, but will always be rounded up to be on the safe side, as the output enables you to estimate or calculate the necessary amount of material for additive manufacturing (@100 % infill, ignoring support structures).

+Some common 3d-printing materials are supported by default, but you can always select the weight calculation with a custom selected density in g/cm³.

 **Note:** I am quite new to FreeCAD and creating workbenches but nonetheless excited.